metti/stg/doc/stg.md

 ## Merge

-If multiple (or zero) inputs are provided, then a merge operation is run.
+If multiple (or zero) inputs are provided, then a symbol merge operation is run.

+The resulting ABI has the union of the inputs' symbols, which must be disjoint.

 ## Output